Object-Aware Self-supervised Multi-Label Learning: Experiments

 \subsection{Ablation Studies}

 \textbf{Effect of different keypoint detection strategies.} First, we explore the effect of different keypoint detection strategies for Object-Aware Self-supervision.
 We first remove the CSI module and test different strategies in OASS module.
 As shown in \cref{tab:abl_kps}, among different proposed keypoint detecting strategies, \texttt{Max} performed the best on \texttt{val} split, while \cref{tab:test} shows that \texttt{cTopk-w} generalizes the best on \texttt{test} split.
-As can be seen from \cref{fig:kps}, this is because \texttt{cTopk-w} has less chance to be misled by low-quality global maxima on CAMs by considering other local maxima.
+As can be seen from \cref{fig:kps}, this is because \texttt{cTopk-w} has less chance to be misled by low-quality global maxima on CAMs by considering other local maxima as in the case of \texttt{Max}.

 \cref{fig:improve and shift} presents the improvements of per-class AP scores on our method (\texttt{cTopk-w} w/o CSI) against baseline~\cite{puzzlecam} on \texttt{test} 1.
 Compared with the variances of the object location shifts statistics of different classes (red curve) derived from the statistics in \cref{fig:stats_box}, we can easily observe that they roughly follow the same trend.
 In other words, the larger the location of the object of certain class varies in images, the more likely the precision performance (AP) of this class benefits from our method, supporting the effectiveness of our proposed Object-Aware Self-supervision.